pdspicer/invigilate/README.md

 # invigilate

-Configurable logging stub that decouples library development and logging considerations.
+## Motivation
 Logging is an important aspect of any project.
 It can be helpful during development to print process and state information, and in deployment to track activity and diagnose issues that might occur.
-But when developing a library, logging can become an obstacle to keeping dependencies lean and un-opinionated, and is often undesired in a finished product, since dependants usually prefer not to see logged information from the libraries and packages they use.
-Even when library developers decide to include output logging as a configuration option, it can complicate design if that configuration needs to passed around to various modules within their library.
+But when developing a library, logging considerations can have some important implications:
+* Logging can become an obstacle to keeping dependencies lean and un-opinionated
+* Log output is often undesired in a finished product, since dependants usually prefer not to see logged information from the libraries and packages they use.
+* Even when library developers decide to include output logging as a configuration option, it can complicate design if that configuration needs to passed around to various scripts within their library.

-The purpose of invigilate is to deal with all of these issues in an unobtrusive fashion that allows implementers to design logging into their library without ever needing to configure it, without worrying about how it fits into a specific design, without tying it down to a specific logging implementation, and without needing to consider if and how end-users use it.
+The purpose of invigilate is to deal with all of these issues in an unobtrusive fashion that allows implementers to:
+* Design logging into their library without ever needing to configure it.
+* Eliminate concerns about how logging fits into a specific design.
+* Never become tied down to a specific logging implementation.
+* Never worry about if and how end-users use it.

+## Design
-This is accomplished by exposing a logger property on the export object of a library, and then cascading the value of that property referentially to any script required from the main script.
-Each child script that also requires invigilate will receive a proxy for the value of the logger property that will remain referentially tied to it's parent's value, regardless of what might be assigned to the base property at any point during exeuction.
-From the developer's perspective, the returned logging proxy never has to be changed, checked for existence, or anything of the sort but it can be used wherever it is needed as if it was proxying to a fully functioning logger at all times, except that it will remain quiet until whatever point a real logger is provided.
+invigilate works by exposing a logger property on the export object of a module, and then cascading the value of that property referentially to any child script required from that module that also requires invigilate.
+Each script that requires invigilate will also receive a proxy for the value of the logger property that will remain referentially tied to it's parent's value, regardless of what might be assigned to the base property at any point during exeuction.

+From the developer's perspective, the returned logging proxy never has to be changed, checked for existence, or anything of the sort, but it can be used wherever it is needed as if it was proxying to a fully functioning logger at all times, except that it will remain quiet until whatever point a real logger is provided.

 ## Usage
 The most basic usage is as follows:
 ```javascript
 var log = require('invigilate')(module);